 Bachelor of Science in Neuroscience and Behavior

-Students majoring in NSB are required to take foundation courses in basic science, core courses (choice of three from a list of five), and four electives from an extensive list of courses, including some offered by other departments including biochemistry, molecular and cellular biology, and natural resources.
+Students majoring in NSB are required to take foundation courses in basic science, core courses, and five electives from an extensive list of courses, including some offered by other departments including biochemistry, molecular and cellular biology, and natural resources.
 Finally, a capstone experience is required.
 This may be independent research, an advanced seminar, or other special student activity.
 It is meant to integrate prior experience and take the student to a new level in an area of special interest.

 NSB Foundation courses